Frequently Asked Questions

 The Lahey Anesthesiology Department and the Graduate Medical Education Committee (GMEC) offer many leadership opportunities at the departmental and institutional level.
 A full list of committees with opportunities for residents is available.

 Daily resident conferences include a monthly mock oral board examination session to prepare residents for the exam.
 The Department includes faculty who are current and past ABA examiners, writers, editors, and examination committee members.
 Residents who want additional practice sessions, can arrange mock oral examinations with the appropriate faculty.

-The Daily Resident Conferences occur between 2-3 pm.
-These conferences include faculty lectures, resident presentations, simulation sessions etc. In addition, there is a short resident keyword didactic session every Wednesday morning from 06:30 AM to 07:00 AM, followed by the departmental conference from 07:00 AM to 08:10 AM, which includes Grand Rounds; Clinical Practice Reviews (CPRs); Journal Club; visiting speakers; and Outcome, Process and Peer review (OPPs) conferences.
+The Daily Resident Conferences occur between 2:00 to 3:00 pm.
+These conferences include faculty lectures, resident presentations, simulation sessions etc. In addition, there is a short resident keyword didactic session every Wednesday morning from 6:30 am to 7:00 am, followed by the departmental conference from 7:00 am to 8:10 am, which includes Grand Rounds; Clinical Practice Reviews (CPRs); Journal Club; visiting speakers; and Outcome, Process and Peer review (OPPs) conferences.
 In addition to the didactic lecture series covering a curriculum based on the ABA content outline, the daily resident conferences also include regular simulation sessions, wellness activities, and meetings with the program director.
 Residents are expected to actively participate in all of these conferences either in person or virtually.

 Residents are encouraged to attend and present posters/papers at regional, national and international conferences.